-Figure 4.1 shows the flexdeburr tool dimensions.
-The flexdeburr tool provides radial compliance and performs best when the cuts taken are not excessively deep.
-The flexdeburr tool spindle must Never be running while programming the robot.
+Figure 4.1 shows the deburring tool dimensions.
+The deburring tool provides radial compliance and performs best when the cuts taken are not excessively deep.
+The deburring tool's spindle must Never be running while programming the robot.
 During teaching, the compliance air must be on and supplied above a minimum of 1.4 bar (20 psi).

-Two programming methods include, but are not limited to, the following suggestions: in the first method, a dowel pin of suitable diameter is installed to the flexdeburr in place of a cutting tool.
-The dowel will simulate the cutter shank diameter when teaching the robot path-for example: for 1/8" collets, a 1/8" diameter dowel pin of suitable length will be inserted in the tool's collet.
-With this method, the diameter of the cutter installed after teaching should not exceed that of the dowel pin by more than the compliance of the RC deburring tool.
+Suggested programming methods include the following: for the first method, in place of a cutting tool, a dowel pin of suitable diameter is installed to the deburring tool to simulate the cutter shank diameter when teaching the robot path.
+For example, for 1/8" collets, a 1/8" diameter dowel pin of adequate length will be inserted in the tool's collet.
+After teaching, the diameter of the cutter installed should not exceed that of the dowel pin by more than the compliance of the deburring tool.
 The dowel pin should extend a sufficient distance from the collet to reach the surface on the burr where cutting is desired (see Figure 4.1).

-Another programming method is to teach the path using the center line of the bur as a guide, following the edge of the part, then manually or automatically add offsets to the robot path points to achieve the correct final burr path (see Figure 4.2).
+The second programming method is to teach the path using the center line of the bur as a guide.
+Follow the edge of the part, then manually or automatically add offsets to the robot path points to achieve the final correct burr path (see Figure 4.2).

 The programming method used will depend on the robot's capabilities and programmer preferences.

-Figure 4.1-Flexdeburr Dowel Teaching Tool
+Figure 4.1-Deburring Tool Dowel Teaching Tool